 The XFS End to End (E2E) commands and events are defined to allow host-to-device authentication of vulnerable commands that must be protected from malicious attacks.
 'E2E' is the abbreviation for 'End to End' and refers to the bidirectional transmission of secure data between a device and a host.'E2E' is used throughout this document to refer to this mechanism.
-To do this XFS supports five commands, queries and events:
+To do this XFS supports the following commands, queries and events:

 - 1. WFS CMD API GET COMMAND NONCE

 - 2. WFS_CMD_API_SECURE_COMMAND

 - 3. WFS INF API SECURE QUERY

 - 4. WFS_CMD_API_CLEAR_COMMAND_NONCE

+- 5. WFS CMD API START SECURE OPERATION

-- 5. WFS SRVE API NONCE CLEARED
+- 6. WFS SRVE API NONCE CLEARED